 William & Mary has developed solutions for symptom-tracking, testing and contact-tracing for COVID-19 among members of our community.
 These efforts, including symptomatic and prevalence testing, along with case management, are helping William & Mary identify and control outbreaks.

-The university has developed a robust COVID-19 testing protocol in partnership that includes pre-arrival testing; prevalence and census testing of students and wastewater testing.
+The university has developed a robust COVID-19 testing protocol that includes pre-arrival testing; prevalence and census testing of students and wastewater testing as appropriate.
 Additionally, the W&M Mobile app allows users to check for COVID-19 symptoms daily.

 Facilities & Work Spaces